We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 • Warranty: 12 years

 What we liked: Weber’s flagship charcoal model heats up quickly and is highly consistent—there are no hot or cold spots to babysit while grilling.
 The lid is rotational, and the damper is easy to adjust.
 We also liked its hinged grate design, which made it easy to add fuel while cooking.
-It’s easy to put together, too (we were able to assemble it in under 15 minutes).
-Ultimately, this is a solid grill that’s good for both beginners and more experienced cooks.
-It’s long been our recommendation—you won’t find a better charcoal grill at this price.
+It’s simple to put together, too, and we were able to assemble it in under 15 minutes.
+This is a solid grill that’s good for both beginners and more experienced cooks.
+It’s long been our recommendation—you won’t find a better charcoal grill for the price.

-What we didn’t like: The ash catch could be easier to clean and it could have better stability (although it is more stable than Weber’s portable models).
+What we didn’t like: The ash catcher could be easier to clean, and the grill could have better stability (although it is more stable than Weber’s portable models).

 Key Specs